 Caught and sentenced to 25 years in prison at McNeil Island Federal Penitentiary, Washington in 1921, Gardner made a daring escape from a moving train.
-He was caught a year later, but escaped again.
+He was caught a year later but escaped again.
 Finally conveyed to prison on the third try, Gardner escaped McNeil Island after cutting a hole in a fence and swimming to shore.
 Capture a couple of months later, he subsequently did time at several of the toughest prisons in America, including Atlanta Federal Prison, where he befriended Al Capone.

 While incarcerated, Gardner made several attempted breakouts, none of which were successful, but all of which gave prison officials headaches.
 Alcatraz was an inevitable destination for an escapee of his tenacity.
 Surprisingly, however, given his reputation, Gardner was granted clemency in 1936 and released.
 Shortly thereafter, he published a book he wrote in prison called Hellcatraz: The Rock of Despair, a first-hand account of what Gardner called “The Tomb of the Living Dead.”
 Life outside of Alcatraz wasn’t much happier for Gardner, though – he committed suicide by breathing cyanide in 1940.

-Inmate #117: George “Machine Gun” Kelly
+Inmate #117: George 'Machine Gun' Kelly

 Time Served at Alcatraz: 17 years (1934–1951)

-Post-Term: death by heart attack in jail
+Post-Term: died of a heart attack in jail

-It couldn’t be said that many of the criminals who ended up in Alcatraz were from good families, but George Kelly Barnes, Jr. was raised in a well-off Memphis household and even attended some college.
+It couldn’t be said that many of the criminals who ended up in Alcatraz were from good families, but Machine Gun Kelly was raised in a well-off Memphis household and even attended some college.
 A sudden marriage led him to drop out of school, and he got involved in bootlegging during Prohibition.
 Kelly didn’t really hit the big time, though, until he met and married a more experienced criminal named Kathryn Thorne.
 Thorne groomed her new husband for success, buying him a Thompson machine gun and encouraging him to learn how to use it.
 Soon, the two robbed banks Bonnie and Clyde-style throughout the South and word of “Machine Gun Kelly” spread.